List Your Pet-Friendly Property or Business REGISTER FREE

 Are Greyhounds an aggressive breed?
 No

-Can individuals be aggressive?
+Can individual Greyhounds be aggressive?
 Yes

 Dogs love being playful, and it’s our responsibility to safeguard their